Are Agents Probabilistic Automata? A Trace-Based, Memory-Constrained Theory of Agentic AI: Background and Related Work

+\textbf{Recursive and Pushdown Models.} Hierarchical controllers with call-return structure are naturally modeled by pushdown systems.
+When probabilistic choices are present, one obtains probabilistic pushdown models, which can also be presented as recursive stochastic transition systems.
+A representative formalization is via recursive Markov chains, where each procedure is a component with entry and exit nodes and control can invoke components recursively~\cite{etessami_yannakakis_rmc_2005}.
+These models provide the standard bridge between (i) context-free control structure and (ii) quantitative reachability analysis.
+They are therefore the appropriate background for modeling the quantitative behavior of stack-scoped agent controllers.

+\textbf{Abstraction and Refinement.} Direct verification of realistic controllers is limited by state explosion and by the need to model tools and environments at an appropriate level of detail.
+Abstraction addresses this by mapping concrete configurations to a finite abstract state space, and then verifying properties on the induced abstract model.
+For nondeterministic or probabilistic systems, abstraction must account for both sources of uncertainty, and coarse abstractions can introduce spurious behaviors that do not correspond to any concrete execution.
+Counterexample-guided abstraction refinement (CEGAR) is a standard methodology that iteratively refines abstractions using counterexamples produced by verification~\cite{clarke_cegar_2000}.
+In probabilistic settings, counterexamples may need to represent sets of traces or scheduler choices, and refinement may separate abstract states to eliminate spurious high-probability paths~\cite{dehnert_abstraction_probabilistic_2017}.

-The application of formal methods to AI is not new.
+\textbf{Formal Methods in AI Systems.} The application of formal methods to AI is not new.
 Classical multi-agent systems have been analyzed using model-checking tools like AJPF~\cite{dennis_mcapl_2018} and MCMAS~\cite{sail_mcmas_2006}.
 In the context of LLMs, techniques such as grammar-constrained decoding~\cite{park_grammar-aligned_2024}, Linear Temporal Logic (LTL) monitors~\cite{cohen_end--end_2024}, and frameworks like Formal-LLM~\cite{li_formal-llm_2024} have been used to enforce certain properties on the output.
 However, a significant gap remains: there is no unifying, memory-based classification that links the architectural patterns of modern agentic AI to the fundamental decidability and complexity results from automata theory.
 This paper aims to fill that gap.